Senior Proposes Legal Clinic for DC Youth at George Washington Law Through EDIJ Program

 The Impact of EDIJ

-When drafting this proposal, Jaipaul says that her Georgetown coursework, specifically the EDIJ courses, were essential as they “constantly challenged me to consider complex problems in the context of multiple systems, or from multiple perspectives.”
+When drafting this proposal, Jaipaul says that her Georgetown coursework, specifically the EDIJ courses, was essential as they “constantly challenged me to consider complex problems in the context of multiple systems, or from multiple perspectives.”

 “This thought process helped me in drafting my proposal, as I was always considerate of who would be involved or affected by the clinic and what factors would influence its feasibility and effectiveness,” Jaipaul says.
 “My experiences during community-based-learning courses also helped me to situate how this clinic would function as a service-learning course for law students.”